How to Prepare for a Flawless Sew-In Installation

 Should your hairstylist shampoo your hair?
 Watch this video about that debate!

-Preparing For Your Installation
+Preparing for Your Installation

 Yes, honey, it's the moment you've been waiting for, time to get your hair laid.
 Be sure to let your stylist know precisely how you want your hair styled.

-Try to be very specific as possible when explaining how you want your hair styled.
 To obtain the best results show your stylist a photo so they can see what you wish to get.
-You are ready to get started at this point.

 Try to be as patient as possible.
 This could be a 2-5 hour process depending on the style you choose.